pminasandra/tracktorlive/DOCS/05-core-concepts.md

 ## Learning more

-TracktorLive includes a set of example scripts that demonstrate common use cases.
+TracktorLive includes tutorials that  demonstrate common use cases.
 These are a great starting point if you're not sure how to structure your logic.

-You'll find them in the [`examples/`](../examples/) folder on our GitHub repository.
+You'll find the [`tutorials`](../tutorials/index.md) on our GitHub repository.

 [previous](04-cli.md) | [next](06-usage.md)